 - Violation of child safety restraint: 1 point for first offense; 2 points for subsequent offenses

 - Driving while texting: 1 point

 - Violating usage of wireless telecommunication device requirements: 1 point

 - Improper use of designated travel lane: 1 point for fourth or more offenses

 The license points for a speeding conviction depend on the degree of speeding.
-Two points are assessed for speeding 15-18 mph over the speed limit, three points for 19-23 mph over, four points for 24-33 mph over, and six points for 34 or more mph over the speed limit.
+The state of Georgia assessess two points for speeding 15-18 mph over the speed limit, three points for 19-23 mph over, four points for 24-33 mph over, and six points for 34 or more mph over the speed limit.

-If the driver is speeding less than 15 miles per hour (mph) over the posted speed limit or are convicted of driving too fast for conditions, no points are added.
-If the driver is not a resident of Georgia, no points are given.
+If the driver is speeding less than 15 miles per hour (mph) over the posted speed limit or is convicted of driving too fast for conditions, no points are added.
+If the driver is not a resident of Georgia, they do not receive any points.

 Any other moving violations not mentioned above will add three points.